 Does this test have other names?

 RMSF, Rocky Mountain spotted fever antibodies, indirect immunofluorescence antibody

 What is this test?

-Rocky Mountain spotted fever serum is a blood test used to look for antibodies, or
+Rocky Mountain spotted fever (RMSF) testing includes a blood sample used to look for

-A blood sample is taken about a week after symptoms appear and again 2 to 4 weeks
+A blood sample is taken about 1 week after symptoms appear and again 2 to 4 weeks

 Why do I need this test?

 You may need this test if your healthcare provider wants to confirm a diagnosis of

 RMSF and to see how well treatment is working.
 Symptoms of RMSF include:

 What other tests might I have along with this test?